The Top 8 Sports Marketing Trends for 2026 (Data & Case Studies)

 6. Direct to consumer streaming and athlete owned media

 Direct to consumer streaming empowers leagues and athletes to own distribution, bypassing traditional broadcasters for personalised, creator led content.
-US sports streaming viewers reached 90 million in 2025, up from 57 million in 2021, according to PwC.
+US sports streaming viewers are projected to reach 90 million by end of 2025, up from 57 million in 2021, according to PwC.

 7. Gamification and interactive fan communities